 |Binomial name:||Graptemys gibbonsi|

-These Map Turtles living in the Pearl Rivers and the Pascagoula, the principal city of Louisiana in Jackson County, Mississippi.
-These turtles exclusively inhabit Pearl River.
-Besides, we find them in rivulets, lakes, and streams near to or linked to these rivers.
-The Pascagoula map turtle shares space in the same range with Graptemys flavimaculata or the yellow-blotched map turtle.
+These Map Turtles live in the Pearl Rivers and the Pascagoula, the principal city of Louisiana in Jackson County, Mississippi.
+These turtles exclusively inhabit the Pearl River.
+Besides, we find them in rivulets, lakes, and streams near or linked to these rivers.
+The Pascagoula map turtle shares space in the same range as Graptemys flavimaculata or the yellow-blotched map turtle.

 This turtle ranges from average to big size.
 When fully grown, the length of the females is 5.5 to 11.5 “and males are 3.5 to 5” in length.
 This turtle belongs to the group of Map turtles with broad heads, and as such, most of the time they eat crustaceans (mollusks).
 However, the Juveniles and males in particular eat insects and fish when the opportunity arises.
 As a hatchling, it has an exaggerated dome-shaped carapace.
 As they advance in age, this wears out, particularly in aged females.
 The mask of G. gibbonsi is not complete like the G.pulchra.
 G.gibbonsi is originally brown in color sporting a green, but incomplete mask, and its scutes are yellow or orange in color.
 The plastral pattern is absent in the G.gibbonsi except that it has Five horizontal lines outlining scute rows.

 As a Pet

 Just like the other varieties of map turtles, they do not show exuberant activity.
 However, certain turtles are skittish.
 These map turtles endure moderately pure water when compared to the others in their family.
 However, universally speaking, map turtles are sensitive to the quality of water and you would do well to pay attention here.